ardeshir/docs/bricks_pay.md

 ## 1. Credit Valuation Protocol (CVP)

-This is your **critical innovation layer** - converting contribution-based credit into currency-exchangeable value.
+This is the  **critical innovation layer** - converting contribution-based credit into currency-exchangeable value.

 ### Rust Implementation Structure: